stho32/Training/GetStarted/Books/Robert_C_Martin.md

 - Pressure
 - Collaboration
 - Teams and Projects
-- Mentoring, Apprenticeship and Craftmansship
+- Mentoring, Apprenticeship and Craftmanship

 ## Clean Code: A Handbook of Agile Software Craftsmanship